ppotturi/adp-documentation/docs/How-to-guides/Platform-Services/how-to-create-a-system.md

 # How to create a system

 In order to create a system, you simply need to add a new definition for it to the [ADP software templates repository](https://github.com/DEFRA/adp-software-templates/tree/main/systems).
 There is [an example system](https://github.com/DEFRA/adp-software-templates/tree/main/systems/example.yaml) to show the format that should be used.
 Once this system is added, you need to add a link to it from the [all.yaml file](https://github.com/DEFRA/adp-software-templates/tree/main/systems/all.yaml).
+You will also need to choose a name for your system, which should be in the format `{delivery-project}-{system-name}-system` e.g. `fcp-demo-example-system`

 Once the system has been added and the `all.yaml` file has been updated, you will need to wait for the ADP portal to re-scan the repository which happens every hour.
 If you need the system to be available sooner than that, then an ADP admin can trigger a refresh at any time by requesting a refresh of the [project-systems location](https://portal.adp.defra.gov.uk/catalog/default/location/project-systems).